 The GLO will ensure, as is required by the Federal Register, the proportionate allocation of resources relative to areas and categories of greatest need.
-The GLO will allocate for non-housing 68 percent and housing 32 percent based on the unmet need identified in the needs assessments.
+The GLO initially allocated for non-housing 68 percent and housing 32 percent based on the unmet need identified in the needs assessments.
+The GLO may adjust the percentage allocated to non-housing and housing based on current unmet recovery needs.